 How can you avoid an Amazon A-to-z Guarantee claim?

-An A-to-z Guarantee Claim can seriously affect your seller rating, and in some case eventually lead to your seller account being suspended or closed.
-Amazon’s main priority is the buyer’s experience, so more often than not they’ll find a claim in the buyer’s favour, which means it’s crucial that you do everything you can to prevent claims in the first place:
+An A-to-z Guarantee Claim can seriously affect your seller rating, and in some case eventually, lead to your seller account being suspended or closed.
+Amazon’s main priority is the buyer’s experience, so more often than not they’ll find a claim in the buyer’s favour; it’s crucial that you do everything you can to prevent claims in the first place:

 Describe your items accurately

-If you’re selling your own unique products, ensure that the product descriptions and images are as accurate as possible.
-For products that are already in Amazon’s catalogue, make sure that all your listings are matched against the right Amazon Standard Identification Number (ASIN), and that it’s listed in the right condition - don’t sell a second hand or used item as brand new.
+Make sure that all your listings are matched against the right Amazon Standard Identification Number (ASIN) in Amazon's product catalogue, and that it’s listed in the right condition - don’t sell a second hand or used item as brand new.

 Packaging and shipping